daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

               "arcVersion": "0.0.1-rc.22" # choose the correct arc version

-## How to get your Generic Scheme shown in Alchemy
+## How to get your Generic Scheme showing up in Alchemy

-  To enable a User-friendly Interface for GenericScheme, we have created a way for customizing the UI for specific contracts’ proposals.
+To help you get a user-friendly interface for your generic scheme, we have created a way to customize Alchemy's UI for specific generic schemes.

-  The customization will happen at the following places and you will have to submit PR to Alchemy repo with details of your scheme.
+The customization has a few pieces, and you will have to submit a PR to the Alchemy repo once you're finished with it.

-### Creating Proposal
+### Proposal Creation Interface

-  Customize the create proposal popup to present the different functions the scheme can call on the contract.
+Customize the "create proposal" popup to present the different functions the scheme can call on the contract.
 This requires adding the contracts’ ABI and customizing things like the titles of the labels and placeholders.

-  Say if this was GenericScheme to interact with Bounties Network we will create, say `Bounties.json`, file and add [here](https://github.com/daostack/alchemy/tree/dev/src/genericSchemeRegistry/schemes)
+If this was a generic scheme for interacting with the Bounties Network, you would create a file named something like `Bounties.json` and add it [here](https://github.com/daostack/alchemy/tree/dev/src/genericSchemeRegistry/schemes).

-  Use the following example or refer to an existing [DutchX](https://github.com/daostack/alchemy/blob/dev/src/genericSchemeRegistry/schemes/DutchX.json) integration
+Use the following example or refer to an example using the [DutchX](https://github.com/daostack/alchemy/blob/dev/src/genericSchemeRegistry/schemes/DutchX.json) integration.

 ```javascript
   // Bounties.json